FAQ list for Fall 2009 AST 2002 Section 0004

 Q: When I'm registering, I can't seem to

-use MA93692 when it asks for the access code.
+use UNDUNIV211318 when it asks for the registration code.

 What's wrong?

-A: MA93692 is the course code, not the access code.
+A: UNDUNIV211318 is the enrollment key, not the registration code.
 The

-access code is what comes with your textbook when you buy
+registration code is what comes with your textbook bundle when you buy

 it new.
 If you bought your textbook used, or didn't buy

-the textbook at all, you'll need to buy an access code from
+the textbook at all, you'll need to buy a registration code from

-the MasteringAstronomy website itself, and pay for it
+the SmartWork website itself, and pay for it

 with a credit card.
-See, the MasteringAstronomy business
+See, the SmartWork business

 is a two step process.
 First you register for the service (using